 Studies have not been done to see if the Novavax COVID-19 protein subunit vaccine passes into breast milk.
 However, because it is not a live vaccine that can make copies of itself (replicate) and spread through the body, it is not expected to get into the milk.

-If a man gets a COVID-19 protein subunit vaccine, could it affect fertility (ability to get a woman pregnant) or increase the chance of birth defects?
+If a man gets a COVID-19 protein subunit vaccine, could it affect his fertility or increase the chance of birth defects?

-COVID-19 protein subunit vaccines have not been studied to see if they can affect male fertility or increase the chance of birth defects in a partner’s pregnancy.
+COVID-19 protein subunit vaccines have not been studied to see if they can affect men’s fertility (ability to get a partner pregnant) or increase the chance of birth defects.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.